Frugal living shouldn’t really be hard, should it? We just need to write a budget, stick to it and pay off debt. It’s as simple as that isn’t it?

 Well, it’s like this.

-We CAN buy one pack of micro fibre cloths – that last for years – rather than 30 packs of chuck away cloths and 50 bottles of sprays.
+We can buy one pack of reusable cleaning cloths – that last for years – rather than 30 packs of chuck away cloths and 50 bottles of sprays.

 Now onto frugal tip three.

 AND another weird way we waste money.
 And that IS stockpiling.

 I know, I know … loads of money saving gurus tell us to stockpile, don’t they?
 But stockpiling doesn’t help lots of us save money and may actually be busting your budget.